tecris/continuous-delivery/README.md

 Use `-Dmaven.buildNumber.doCheck=false` if project contains local changes

 ### E2E with docker compose and Maven

-* Partial as no images are pushed to docker registry

 #### With Wildfly & MySQL
 ```sh
    $ docker-compose up -d                           # start web(wildfly) and database(mysql) containers`